SkooveLearn PianoDownload on the App Store

 It’s all about the rhythm

-Rhythm is the name of the game in music.
-In general, music is based on three concepts: rhythm, harmony, and melody.
-You can think of melody as the lines that give a drawing its outline, harmony as the color that gives music is gradient and shade, and rhythm as the lifeforce that animates the other two, giving them life, movement, and energy.
+Rhythm is the name of the game in music and understanding it is essential for piano beginners.
+Music is based around three concepts: rhythm, harmony and melody.
+You can think of melody as the lines that give a drawing its outline, harmony as the color that gives music its gradient and shade and rhythm as the life force that animates the other two, giving them life, movement and energy.
 Without rhythm, music could not exist.

-Let’s dive into Lesson 3 in our Beginner 1 course, Rock Hard & Note Values to learn more about all these different tools of rhythm.
+Let’s dive into Lesson 3 in our Beginner 1 course, Rock Hard & Note Value, to learn more about all these different tools of rhythm.

 Rock hard & note values